 This web site provides an on-line searchable version of the late Jeremy Wilkinson’s Gazetteer and Bibliography of the Mines and Quarries of North Wales.
-The gazetteer contains aproximately 5,200 mine, quarry and other site names together with a bibliography of more than 32,000 references and notes.
+The gazetteer currently contains entries for more than 4,700 documented mine, quarry and other site names plus entries for around 2,000 other sites (unnamed levels, pits, quarries, shafts etc.) identified from historic maps.
 Alternative names of sites are cross-referenced.
+Supporting this data is a bibliography of more than 35,000 references and notes.
 Details are provided of more than 830 limited companies and more than 3,500 other companies and individuals are named.

 Jeremy provided copies of his files to me, Dave Linton.
 I have modified file names, formats and some data codings to simplify maintenance and reduce file sizes.
 Duplicated data have been eliminated and minor corrections have been made.
 The files and their data formats have been documented to support future maintenance.

 I have used my versions of Jeremy’s files and my own programs to produce an on-line search facility of all mines and quarries, persons associated with the mines and quarries, and a list of relevant Crown Grants.
-Cross-references are provided, those that provide additional information are linked.
+Cross-references that provide additional information are linked.

 The Gazetteer and Bibliography consists of an entry for each mine and quarry in the pre-1974 counties of Angelsey, Caernarfonshire, Denbighshire, Flintshire and Merioneth of north Wales.
 Each entry has, where available, the following information: